Library Internet Public Use Policy

 Availability

 Public computers are available at all SCPL libraries on a first-come, first-served basis.
-SCPL reserves the right to limit computer time to ensure fair and equitable access to library workstations.
-SCPL also provides WiFi access to the Internet at all branches that is available to patrons inside and outside the library buildings.
+SCPL reserves the right to limit computer time to ensure equal access to library workstations.
+SCPL provides WiFi access to the Internet at all locations that is available to patrons inside and outside the library buildings.
+SCPL provides free community WiFi access to the internet in Atkins and Rich Valley through partnerships with Cedar Bluff Baptist Church in Atkins and Rich Valley Presbyterian Church.
+SCPL also assists patrons with home internet access by loaning WiFi hotspots and tablets with embedded hotspots.

-In compliance with the Children’s Internet Protection Act (CIPA), SCPL provides Internet workstations equipped with filtering/blocking technology intended to prevent juvenile access to inappropriate or harmful materials and to ensure juvenile security while using electronic communication, and to protect against personal identity theft or any other unlawful activities.
+In compliance with the Children’s Internet Protection Act (CIPA), all SCPL-provided internet access is equipped with filtering/blocking technology intended to prevent juvenile access to inappropriate or harmful materials and to ensure juvenile security while using electronic communication, and to protect against personal identity theft or any other unlawful activities.
 However, filtering/blocking technology is not a completely reliable means of protection from materials that may be offensive, controversial or illegal.

 Patron Responsibilities